F5Networks/f5-telemetry-streaming/docs/avr.rst

 .. _avr-note:

 ..
-NOTE:: It is currently not possible to configure AVR to publish data to both Telemetry Streaming and BIG-IQ concurrently.
+IMPORTANT:: It is currently not possible to configure AVR to publish data to both Telemetry Streaming and BIG-IQ concurrently.
 Additionally, if a BIG-IP is managed by a BIG-IQ, and has Statistics Collection enabled, the entire AVR configuration of the BIG-IP will be overwritten to publish only to the BIG-IQ.

 |